-If you desire to receive the source code of the GPL Programs, contact Epson as described in the User's Guide.
+If you desire to receive the source code of the GPL Programs, please see the "EPSON Projector Contact List" in the User's Guide, and contact the customer support of your region.

 These GPL Programs are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The list of GPL Programs is as follows and the names of author are described in the source code of the GPL Programs
+The list of GPL Programs is as follows and the names of author are described in the source code of the GPL Programs busybox-1.13.4 iptables-1.4.2 libgcc1(gcc-4.3.3)